krahets/hello-algo/docs-en/chapter_data_structure/number_encoding.md

 Adding $1$ to the one's complement of negative zero produces a carry, but with `byte` length being only 8 bits, the carried-over $1$ to the 9th bit is discarded.
 Therefore, **the two's complement of negative zero is $0000 \; 0000$**, the same as positive zero, thus resolving the ambiguity.

 One last puzzle is the $[-128, 127]$ range for `byte`, with an additional negative number, $-128$.
-We observe that for the interval $[-127, +127]$, all integers have corresponding sign-magnitude, one's complement, and two's complement, and these can be converted between each other.
+We observe that for the interval $[-127, +127]$, all integers have corresponding sign-magnitude, one's complement, and two's complement, allowing for mutual conversion between them.

 However, **the two's complement $1000 \; 0000$ is an exception without a corresponding sign-magnitude**.
-According to the conversion method, its sign-magnitude would be $0000 \; 0000$, which is a contradiction since this represents zero, and its two's complement should be itself.
+According to the conversion method, its sign-magnitude would be $0000 \; 0000$, indicating zero.
+This presents a contradiction because its two's complement should represent itself.
 Computers designate this special two's complement $1000 \; 0000$ as representing $-128$.
 In fact, the calculation of $(-1) + (-127)$ in two's complement results in $-128$.

 $$
 \begin{aligned}